ManiruzzamanAkash/wp-emailer/README.md

 # WP Emailer
-A WordPress plugin using Vue JS framework to work with email settings.
+A WordPress starter plugin using Vue JS framework (Vue 3) to work with Vuex, Vue router, i18n, PHP OOP, PHPUnit test, table, pagination, settings, graphs and so many.

 ---